hmlongco/Factory/README.md

 Other common scopes are `cached` and `shared`.
 Cached items are persisted until the cache is reset, while shared items exist just as long as someone holds a strong reference to them.
 When the last reference goes away, the weakly held shared reference also goes away.

-Factory has other scope types, plus the ability to define your own.
+Factory has other scope types, plus the ability to add more of your own.
 See [Scopes](https://hmlongco.github.io/Factory/documentation/factory/scopes) for additional examples.

 Scopes and scope management are powerful tools to have in your dependency injection arsenal.